Zehra Doğan (kickboxer)

-Zehra Doğan (born May 30, 2001) is a Turkish Muay Thai, Kickboxer.
+Zehra Doğan (born 30 May 2001), aşso known as Zeliha Doğan, is a Turkish Muay Thai, Kickboxer.
 She is IFMA and WAKO former world champion and the current WBC Muaythai world and Muay Ying flyweight champion.
 Doğan ranked #4 in the WMO flyweight rankings.

 Early life

 Doğan started sports at a young age under the supervision of her father, who is a retired taekwondo practitioner, and with her two other sisters Zeliha and Sevgi.
 When she saw the success of her sister, she became more interested in professional sports and after 2 years of starting martial arts, she won world championship medal.

-Career
+Profession

+Doğan serves as a teacher in the rank of a Lieutenant in the Turkish Land Forces.

+Sports career

 IFMA

-In 2014 and 2017, Doğan was able to win the gold and bronze medal of the IFMA World Muay Thai Championship.
+In 2014 and 2017, Doğan was able to win the gold and bronze medal of the IFMA Youth World Muay Thai Championship.
 In 2016, she also won the Gold Medal of the IFMA European Muay Thai Championship.

 WAKO

 Between the years 2019 and 2021, Doğan was able to win the gold medals of the European, International, World and World Cup of WAKO Kickboxing championships.